barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > Not evading, not falling--
 > a thousand mistakes, ten thousand mistakes.

+## Notes

+Case 2 of Gateless Barrier is also Case 8 of Book of Serenity, and Case 102 of Dogen's Shinji Shobogenzo.

+_"Such a person does not evade the law of cause and effect"_ is elsewhere rendered as:
+- _"The law of cause and effect cannot be obscured."_ (Yamada Roshi, The Gateless Gate, 19XX)
+- _"He is not blind to cause and effect."_ (Thomas Cleary, Book of Serenity, Case 8, 19XX)

+Book of Serenity Case 8 has some comments/notes/interjections following the case.
+Here's two:
+- [commenting _"The old man was enlightened at these words"_]: _"Fox drool is still there."_
+- _"For five hundred lives he couldn't do a thing - If he had known what would happen today, he'd regret not being careful to begin with."_

+# Readings

+When I read cases, I tend to take notes, usually thoughts that are prompted by reading the text, or coming later remembering the text, or even just unprompted but related.
+In the following, I organized my notes in "reads": I related the notes to the aspect of the text that prompted them, and organized them in topics.

 ## A read about being wrong all the time

+> One day, however, he remained behind.
+Paichang __asked him__,

+(Hu ho...)

-> Paichang asked him, "__Who are you__, standing here before me?"
+> "__Who are you__, standing here before me?"

 (Don't reply!)

-> The old man __replied__ [...]
+> The old man __replied__, "I am not a human being...

 (Oh no, you did!)

+> The old man replied, "__I__ am not a human being...

+(starting with "I", not a great start for an answer)

 Old Paichang's very act of replying indicates he is indeed the object of the law of cause and effect.
 Does old Paichang still thinks of himself as a self?

-> One day __a monk asked me__, 'Does an enlightened person fall under the law of cause and effect or not?'
-I __replied__, 'Such a person does not fall under the law of cause and effect.'
+> One day __a monk asked me__, 'Does an enlightened person fall under the law of cause and effect or not?' ...

+Don't tell me you replied to that?

+> ... __I replied__ ...

+Oh no, you did it again!

+Someone asking you a question does not mean you have to answer.

+> 'Such a person does not fall under the law of cause and effect.'

 A wrong question leads to a wrong answer.

-It's not because someone asks you a question that you have to answer.

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"